RanaivosonHerimanitra/Rangular/README.md

 ## Design and philosophy:

-The package allows R user to build **reactive data driven application** by using the power of Angular ecosystem and packages.
+The package will allow R user to build **reactive data driven application** by using the amazing power of Angular ecosystem such as [angular material](https://material.angular.io/components/categories) and [rxjs](https://rxjs-dev.firebaseapp.com/).
 R user describe what they want in R language.
-Example, a button to filter a data on click, a dropdown to select a subset of the data, etc. Data are supplied from a R server using `Plumber` package and retrieved in a reactive manner using `rxjs`.
+Example, a button to filter data on click, a dropdown to select a subset of the data, etc. Data are supplied from a R server using `Plumber` package and retrieved in a reactive manner using `rxjs`.
+Currently, vanilla rxjs string operations is supplied from within R, but one could easily construct wrappers around them.

-Binding is made possible thanks to the angular schematics.
-We can generate a `typescript/html` templates using metadata supplied from the R functions we write.
+Binding is made possible thanks to the [angular schematics](https://angular.io/guide/schematics).
+We can generate a `typescript/html/css/json` templates using metadata supplied from the R functions we write.

 ### Why another R framework for building web application ?

+This is not just another framework, it is an entire javascript ecosystem that will be binded using R syntax.
 Instead of reinventing the wheel, it will take the best in class framework to develop enterprise grade application using R.
-This is not just another framework, it will expose, R, to real world web based software development.

 # Getting started (API usage):